 Why it works: Positions the founder around engineering authority and the technical outcome, completely avoiding sales jargon.

-"Growth @ [CompanyName] - Streamlining B2B deliverability systems to ensure cold outreach reaches the primary inbox | Deliverability Expert"
+"Growth @ [CompanyName] - Fixing B2B deliverability systems so cold outreach reaches the primary inbox | Deliverability Expert"

 Why it works: Focuses on the core business challenge (inbox delivery) and the expert capacity, inviting curiosity from sales leaders.